Invoice Financing Calculator – Estimate Your Payments

 - ACH and bank wire fees

 Estimating the total cost of factoring invoices can be challenging, whether you’re new to invoice financing or not.
-But by plugging your invoice amount, advance rate and term into our small business loan calculator, you’ll have a clearer understanding of what your final cost of factoring invoices may be.
+But by plugging your invoice amount, advance rate and term into our invoice payment calculator, you’ll have a clearer understanding of what your final cost of financing invoices may be.

 If you have questions about whether invoice financing is right for you or need help understanding your invoice finance calculator results, talk to a Fast Capital 360 Business Advisor.
 They will be able to help you decipher and navigate the terms and will pair you with reputable lenders in the industry.